 - Exchange Fellowships

-A number of fellowships are available as a result of inter-provincial government agreements, for example,the Ontario-Quebec Exchange Fellowships.
+A number of fellowships are available as a result of inter-provincial government agreements, for example, the Ontario-Quebec Exchange Fellowships.
 Prospective applicants should enquire of their provincial Ministry of Education.
 Other international cultural exchange agreements provide for graduate fellowships.
-Citizens of the following countries should contact their respective Canadian Embassies: Belgium, Brazil, Norway, Poland, Portugal, Spain, Sweden, Switzerland, and Yugoslavia.
+Citizens of the following countries should contact their respective Canadian Embassies: Belgium, Brazil, Norway, Poland, Portugal, Spain, Sweden, and Switzerland.

 Applicants from Commonwealth countries may also be eligible for Commonwealth Scholarships.
 Information about these may be obtained from The Association of Universities and Colleges of Canada, 151 Slater Street, Ottawa, Ontario K1P 5N1.